howerj/libforth/libforth.md

 * Routines for saving and loading the image should be made
 * If the word size is the same as the machine size it all memory address, such as those passed to load and store, should be actual addresses.
-Implementing this would probably mean *only* supporting the machines natural word length.
+Implementing this would mean *only* supporting the machines natural word length.
+The first steps would be to change the "forth\_cell\_t" to "uintptr\_t" and move as many pointers into the virtual machines address space.
 * Experiment with different names for [FORTH][] words, shorter words could be used such as: